AndreaJens/DigimonRumbleArenaTrainingTools/README.md

 * Show timer value in frames;
 * Show character state (attack, idle, block...) in text form;
 * Toggle stage hazards, items and normalize friction/acceleration for Glacier/Reapermon's Den
-* Record&Replay opponent function (by pressing L2 to record/stop recording and R2 to replay)
+* Record&Replay opponent function (by pressing L2 to record/stop recording and R2 to replay) - use player 2 controls to move the dummy!

 # Known issues
 * Calling the GUI during a loading screen can cause the game to freeze;